-An adage goes: ‘virgins don’t reside in a hospital labor room’.
+An adage goes: ‘virgins don’t perch in a hospital labour room’.

-Naturally, everyone in labor bears a form of discomfort and the noise level is usually disturbing and it travels down hallways and through any available egress.
-As a successful childbirth is eagerly anticipated, the accompanying ‘joyful pain’ is always acceptable.
+Naturally, everyone in a birth labor bears a form of discomfort.
+The painful scream is usually disturbing and it echoes through any available egress.
+Naturally, that is an acceptable ‘joyful pain’ to give birth successfully.

-Each time the aircraft stumbled on a bag of clouds, the passengers’ screaming went into uncontrollable autopilot, creating a very unpleasant clash of high tones.
-A wave of fear, forcing the air hostesses to run to pacify each suffering passenger with water and wet towels.
+The incessant hits on the clouds sent the screams into an uncontrollable autopilot, creating a very unpleasant clash of high tones and a wave of fear, which forces the air hostesses to pacify each suffering passenger with water and wet towels!
+Total chaos in the air!

-Lunch was abandoned until the petrified passengers were appeased completely.
-More and more cold water, soft towels for running noses and stress sweats.
-Apparently, these passengers were frequent flyers but still virgins to flight turmoil.
+For obvious reasons, lunch was abandoned until these passengers were appeased and calm restored completely.
+More and more cold water, soft towels for running noses and stress sweats were very handy.
+Even as it became apparent that these passengers were frequent flyers, they were still virgins to turbulence in the skies…a phobia, perhaps.
 Yes, we all have different levels of endurance but how can we make it less stressful for everybody?

-I must admit, it was a commendable customer service.
-Kudos to the Virgin crew.
+I must admit, customer service was commendable.
+Kudos to the Virgin Atlantic crew!

 Perhaps, the airlines should explore quick fixes such as mint or garlic-induced cold water to suppress anxiety?